Day 1 Arrive Cascais

 Moderate to challenging - Coastal paths and forest tracks with some challenging hills, a good level of fitness required.

-2018: Start any day from 1 March – 30 November.
+2019: Start any day from 01 January to 23 December.
 July & August are not advisable due to the heat.

 Once ruled by the Romans and Moors, Portugal has a glorious and adventurous past, which is clearly seen in its diverse architectural styles, local traditions, extensive beaches, luxurious landscapes and UNESCO World Heritage listed monuments.

 This walk follows footpaths through the Sintra-Cascais Natural Park, easily accessible from Lisbon and filled with colourful castles, palaces and monasteries dating from the 13th century.
 As dusk falls, soak up the ambience of authentic restaurants and bars in Portugal’s towns and villages where delicious fresh seafood awaits you.

 - The romantic Pena Palace is a UNESCO World Heritage site and one of the Seven Wonders of Portugal.